 can then search for data from all the sources in the ODX and drag-and-drop the tables to

 your data warehouses.
 The ODX server will then copy the data from the data storage to the

 1. Install and Configure the ODX Server Service

 To install and configure the ODX Server, you will need the following:

-- The ODX Server installation package.
-The installation package can be downloaded from the support site at support.timextender.com.
+- Download the ODX Server installation package.
 If you deployed Discovery Hub using the Azure Marketplace templates then it is already installed on your virtual machine and can be found at C:\Program Files\Discovery Hub\ODX Server.

 - The client secret that is used to connect the ODX server to the cloud repository.
 Can be

 found in the TimeXtender User Portal at portal.timextender.com/odx

 - A user account for running the ODX server service if you need to connect to